 There can be two varieties to this problem: First, they genuinely did not give consent to receive emails from you; secondly, they got signed up due to an error of another person.

-If you are sending emails to your subscribers without their consent, then you are breaching the law.
+If you are sending emails to your subscribers without their consent to grow email subscriber list, then you are breaching the law.
 This is just not acceptable.
 You are bound to receive complaints, and if things go out of hand then legal actions too.
 However, if you are not forcing your emails on your subscribers then these may have happened:

 Both these issues have viable solutions.
 For the first case, here’s what you should do: